Seamus Carmichael recites the Ode to a Haggis at the Burns Night celebration. (Click image for Video)

-The Lebanon Art Center has hosted a Burns Night since 2014 and this year we will feature Tim Brown, Pipe Major from the Annville-based Quittapahilla Highlanders Pipe Band.
-Tim can be seen above leading in the haggis from Burns Night 2014.
-Our Master of Ceremonies is Donald Henderson.
-The event on Saturday January 29th will take place at the Arts Council property at 770 Cumberland Street.
+The Lebanon Art Center has hosted a Burns Night since 2014 and this year we continue to update the tradition.
+We are planning to focus on piping featuring pipers from the Irish and Scottish styles.
+There will be the usual mix of songs, stories and poems.
+Leading the toasts, drunk in your choice of whiskies will be our Master of Ceremonies, Donald Henderson.
+The event on February 1st will take place at the Arts Council building at 770 Cumberland Street.
+There is lots of free parking on Cumberland Street and nearby.
 The Dinner starts at 6:00 PM and the event should end by 10:00 PM.
 If you are interested in a ticket contact Sharon Zook at 717.821.1503, but act soon since seats are limited.

 Robert Burns (1759-1796) was a Scottish poet who despite his humble beginnings was widely seen as one of the great writers of his age.
 Since he often wrote in Scots dialect there are some who are too intimidated to venture into his work.
 This is a loss to all concerned because Burns is a poet of the heart, expressing profound and tender sentiments about our place in the natural world and especially in our relations with each other.
 His grasp of the life of the common man and his love of his native land makes him the national bard of Scotland.